How Do Sovereign Gold Bonds Compare to Other Gold Investment Options?

 Digital Gold is a virtual method of investing in gold.

-SGBs come with a five year lock-in period and are illiquid.
+SGBs come with a five year lock-in period and are illiquid, however can be traded in secondary market.

-Physical gold has no lock-in period and is highly liquid.
+Physical gold has no lock-in period and is liquid.

 Gold ETFs have no lock-in period and can be traded on the stock market on trading days.

-Digital gold has no lock-in period and can be purchased or sold whenever required.
+Digital gold has no lock-in period and can be purchased or sold whenever required (24X7).
 It is highly liquid.

 The minimum investment in the case of SGBs is 1 gram.
 The maximum investment is 4 kgs for individual investors and Hindu Undivided Families (HUF) and up to 20 kgs for trusts and corporations.